luizf-lf/enchiridion/README.md

 Tips:
 * Click the window maximize button to see the full resolution wallpaper from Unsplash.
 * On the taskbar, click the Google Photos icon to set a new wallpaper.
+(It will revert to a "default" image if Unsplash returns a 404)
 * Also, click the Telegram icon to set a new quote.